Lovers of Life: Synopsis

 Ahmed and his new group are a success, and he proposes to Mona.
 The Pasha refuses his offer and throws him out of the house, then pressures Mona to renounce Ahmed.
 Feeling betrayed by Mona, Ahmed turns to drink.
 Zizi takes advantage of the chance to seduce Ahmed and disavows the loving Salama.
 Relieved to be free of their burdens, the two fall in love.
 Saifullah asks for Mona's marriage to Esmat, and the Pasha presents the family jewels as the dowry.
 Sheikh Saleh asks Ahmed to perform at the wedding, and after performing he hurries for his taxi.
 Mona tries to chase him and is paralyzed in an accident in the process.
 Ahmed proposes to Zizi and the banns of marriage are published in the newspaper, depressing Mona.
 Saifullah and Ismat scheme to kill the Pasha and take over Mona's wealth, and they wait for him to come back from asking for Ahmed's return to shoot him.

 The Pasha, Saleh, and Arian all go to meet Ahmed, who expels the Pasha from the theater without a word.
-Saleh, however, tells Ahmed of the Pasha's sorry and Mona's injury, so he comes out only to see Saifullah's shot.
+Saleh, however, tells Ahmed of the Pasha's sorrow and Mona's injury, so he comes out only to see Saifullah's shot.
 Ahmed chases Saifullah and Ismt and apprehends them for arrest, then offers to donate blood to the Pasha at the hospital, saving his life.
 The Pasha agrees to allow Mona to marry Ahmed, who rushes to Mona's side to apologize.